 - Cluster F-Bomb: "Keep It Clean" and "Everything's Fucked"

 - Follow the Leader: Industrial and Submit owe quite a bit to early-period Godflesh.
-It's even theorized that the blurred face on the cover of Industrial is that of Justin Broadrick.
+It's even theorized that the blurred face on the cover of Industrial is that of Justin Broadrick. note

 - Genre Shift: Take a listen to both Industrial and PSI and you'll see how much the band changed drastically within ten years.